 Indicator Malfunctioned On Lion Air Jet's Final 4 Flights, 'Black Box' Data Show

-The Lion Air plane that crashed into the ocean last week had been experiencing a "technical problem" with its airspeed indicator and that the gauge had malfunctioned on the jet's final four flights, investigators said Monday.
+The Lion Air plane that crashed into the ocean last week had been experiencing a "technical problem" with its airspeed indicator, and the gauge had malfunctioned on the jet's final four flights, investigators said Monday.

 That included three flights that landed safely, as well as the deadly crash on Oct.
-29, when flight JT610 crashed minutes after takeoff from Jakarta, Indonesia, with 189 people on board.
+29, when Flight JT610 crashed minutes after takeoff from Jakarta, Indonesia, with 189 people on board.

 The finding was announced shortly after an emotional news conference in which victims' relatives confronted government officials and Lion Air's co-founder, calling for accountability.